Changissnz/nu_merchant_principal/README.md

 those kinds of simplistic propers that do not believe the illusionist to be merely a benign defendor, as both a projecting influencer and a defensive apparatus.
 The status is what the prideful seeks.
-This status could be an equilibrium, a harmony with their surroundings of both natural and artificial construct; that would appear modest.
+This status could be an equilibrium in the form of a harmony with their surroundings of both natural and artificial construct; that would appear modest.
 Objectives geared for this equilibrium would position the prideful as poorly fit for the other primary objective of the prideful, the illusionist: to be the agent of functionally-directed power, of degrees multiple in average by comparison.